Student Spotlight: Beth Malouf

-She has since done just that.
-Along with two colleagues, Malouf started children's music therapy sessions and works two nights a week with clients ranging in age from 3 to 22.
+Malouf jumped at the chance.
+In addition to working as a case manager, she and two colleagues developed the Pediatric Outpatient Clinic Music Therapy program and worked two nights a week with clients ranging in age from 3 to 22.
 Much of music therapy focuses on physical and social wellness.
 Say a child needs to work on identifying body parts.
-Malouf might play the song "Head and Shoulders, Knees and Toes" to meet that goal.
-If the issue is impulse control, she might employ a song like "Twinkle, Twinkle, Little Star," giving the child a musical cue when it's time to chime in.
+Malouf might play the song “Head and Shoulders, Knees and Toes” to meet that goal.
+If the issue is impulse control, she might employ a song like “Twinkle, Twinkle, Little Star,” giving the child a musical cue when it’s time to chime in.

 She is also the Music Therapy Internship Director and works with universities and students during the six-month internship.

 “The journey has been great so far,” she said.
 “College of DuPage gave me such a great start and I feel lucky to have been able to learn from the instructors there.
 The Music program has so much to offer and it truly prepared me for my education and career in music therapy.”